valeryjaspers/design-workshop/connect-2022/answers/exercise-6.md

 ## Exercise 6.4

-The widget `{{my_inbox_count}}` returns the number of items you have in your inbox.
-We can use this in a class value on an element.
-For example:
+As mentioned in the hint, we can use a hidden checkbox to get a similar effect as the `<details>` tag.
+In Homepage HTML:

 ```
 <label class="inbox-count-{{my_inbox_count}}">